 July 10th, 1939

 According to Sarinder, the Punjabi community celebrated all festivals with great enthusiasm in Paldi.
-Vaisakhi was very important to them and so was the Paldi Jor mela, which was always celebrated on the last week of June or the first week of July.
+Vaisakhi was very important to them and so was the Paldi Jor mela which was always celebrated on the last week of June or the first week of July.
 Everyone looked forward to the Paldi Jor mela.
 She remembers that the children would gather around the Mayo house and all the mothers would be there cutting peas and onions.
-The gardens would be bountiful and everybody shared their garden produce and it was all in front of Mrs. Mayo house or the Mayo house.
+The gardens would be bountiful and everybody shared their garden produce which was all in front of the Mayo house.
 A little swimming pool was filled for the children and a swing for the children was put up and all the women sat around the porch and did their peeling and their cutting.

 The communities of Hillcrest and Youbou were a vital part to the Punjabi community because of the lumber saw mills and families there.
-Sarinder remembers that a lot of Punjabis had their own little logging and trucking business and that there was Kuldeep Bains who had a travel agency, who was very significantly involved with the Indian community and helped.
+Sarinder remembers that a lot of Punjabis had their own little logging and trucking business and there was Kuldeep Bains who had a travel agency and who was very significantly involved with the Indian community and continually provided his support.
 Sarinder’s father had a few Indigenous people that worked with him and she thought that they were good people.
 They were a happy group of people who were always willing to work.

 Sarinder truly believes that the parents and early immigrants within the Punjabi community have worked very hard and left such a great legacy.
 She believes that the parents and all new immigrants went through a tough time to make their children prosper.